hftbattle/documentation/en/local_pack/add_strategy.md

-## Adding a strategy
+## Strategy adding

-Once you decide to try more ideas and develop more strategies, one strategy - one file approach may become difficult to maintain.
-Let’s have a look how to add new strategies in the off-line development package.
+Once you decide to try more ideas and develop more strategies, using the one strategy - one file approach may become neccessary.
+Let’s have a look at how to add new strategies in the off-line development package.

 - [C++](#cpp)
 - [Python](#python)

 ### Creating a new C++ strategy {#cpp}

-To develop a new C++ strategy:

 #### 1. Create a strategy folder